-During these new and uncertain times we’re here to do all we can to give you peace of mind and comfort that your holiday can go ahead as you planned.
-We are introducing three key commitments to make sure you have a comfortable, enjoyable and safe holiday.
+During these new and uncertain times we’re here to do all we can to give you peace of mind and comfort when it comes to your holiday.
+We’ve created a video to explain some of the changes you can expect to see and we’ve introduced three key commitments to make sure you have a comfortable, enjoyable and safe holiday.
+You’ll also find some essential reading further down this page.

 Just like at home, in order to comply with local public health requirements, things are a bit different in our holiday destinations right now and some amenities may not be available.
 We hope this video explains some of the changes you may see on your holiday to help ensure your safety and comfort.